Cognitive Triad

 A foundational contribution to the knowledge and management of depression is Beck’s cognitive theory of depression.
 It suggests that contrary to previous psychoanalytic beliefs, depression is predominantly caused by flawed cognitive processes rather than just physiological abnormalities or unconscious tensions.

-Overview of Beck’s Cognitive Theory of Depression
+Beck’s Cognitive Theory of Depression

 According to Beck’s cognitive model of depression, automatic thought patterns, underlying assumptions, and cognitive schemas play a major influence in determining how people feel and behave.
 As per this paradigm, people who suffer from depression display a negative cognitive triad, in which their thinking patterns are dominated by negative ideas about themselves, the world, and the future.